Families feel pressure to choose between two options

 Prioritizing Time and Money

 One of the barriers we hear discussed is that parents feel they cannot afford to make more time for family.
-This is particularly true in today’s struggling economy and difficult job market.
-Or sometimes one or both parents fears that adopting a Shared Care solution may negatively impact their long-term earning potential.
-Yes, maybe they can both reduce or flex their work, but they worry about how this might also reduce their current or future earning power.
-Yes, it is true we live in a world where some gain significant rewards for giving all of their time and energy to work.
-But one father summed it up well when he said, “There may be an economic tradeoff for taking this different route, but it is a tradeoff well worth taking.”
+Others may fear that adopting a Shared Care solution may negatively impact their long-term earning potential.
+Yes, it may be true that we live in a world where people can gain significant rewards for giving all of their time and energy to work.
+But as one father summed it up, “There may be an economic tradeoff for taking this different route, but it is a tradeoff well worth taking.”
+There are also some financial benefits for Shared Care families as well.

-Q: How does Shared Care build long term stability into families?
+Q: How does Shared Care build long term financial stability for families? (click for answer)

 We know that every person has always done their very best, but with a little planning and outside the box thinking, even more options may be possible.
 Check out our many resources for parents interested in exploring this rewarding option.
 Let us help you take the next step towards making your goals come true.